kuroni/kuroni.github.io/_pages/about.md

 Hi!
 I am currently a third-year Ph.D. student at The University of Texas at Austin, advised by [Prof. Shuchi Chawla](https://www.cs.utexas.edu/~shuchi/).
 Before joining UT, I was an undergraduate research assistant at Purdue University, working with [Prof. Alex Psomas](https://www.alexpsomas.com/) and [Prof. Paul Valiant](https://www.cs.purdue.edu/homes/pvaliant/).

 My primary research interest lies at the intersection of computer science and economics.
-My main focus includes mechanism design, prophet inequality and its variants, and algorithmic statistics.
-I am also interested in theoretical computer science in general, including machine learning theory and combinatorial algorithms.
+My main focus includes mechanism design, especially prophet inequality and its variants, and algorithmic statistics.
+I am also interested in theoretical computer science in general, including machine learning theory, combinatorial optimization, and combinatorial algorithms.

 I also have many interests apart from research, including competitive programming and rhythm games (see more in the [projects page](/projects/)).